register-dynamics/register-dynamics.co.uk/about-us.md

-      and autonomy over their own technology and data. \n\nThe solutions and tools we create all focus on enabling this to happen.  \n\nWe also focus on ensuring that our work has longevity and that it can become embedded deeply into the organisation as a whole and embraced by all parties involved.\n"
+      and autonomy over their own technology and data. \n\nThe solutions and tools we create all focus on enabling this to happen.  \n\nWe also focus on ensuring that our work has longevity and that it can become embedded deeply into the organisation as a whole, and embraced by all parties involved.\n"
   image_mode: ''
 - template: call-to-action
   link_type: contact